LeandervanAarde26/FinFinder/README.md

 * IN future I would like to do more server side rendering and focus on the backend.

 * I would like to flesh the project out more as a whole.
+* The Database structure is not ideal, I have used this project too much like a SQL database, meaning there are issues with certain things, restructuring the database or switching to SQL is a future implementation to improve the project.
+* Picking a better backend, while Node is a nice backend to use, I think something like PHP would be better suited to a project like this.

 <!-- MOCKUPS -->
 ## Final Outcome